Ackee-Blockchain/wake/docs/testing-framework/fuzzing.md

 Execution hooks are functions that are executed during the `FuzzTest` lifecycle.
 This is the list of all available execution hooks:

-- `pre_sequence(self)` - executed before each test sequence
+- `pre_sequence(self)` - executed before each test sequence,
-- `pre_flow(self, flow: Callable)` - executed before each flow, accepts the flow function to be executed as an argument
+- `pre_flow(self, flow: Callable)` - executed before each flow, accepts the flow function to be executed as an argument,
-- `post_flow(self, flow: Callable)` - executed after each flow, accepts the flow function that was executed as an argument
+- `post_flow(self, flow: Callable)` - executed after each flow, accepts the flow function that was executed as an argument,
-- `pre_invariants(self)` - executed before each set of invariants
+- `pre_invariants(self)` - executed before each set of invariants,
-- `pre_invariant(self, invariant: Callable)` - executed before each invariant, accepts the invariant function to be executed as an argument
+- `pre_invariant(self, invariant: Callable)` - executed before each invariant, accepts the invariant function to be executed as an argument,
-- `post_invariant(self, invariant: Callable)` - executed after each invariant, accepts the invariant function that was executed as an argument
+- `post_invariant(self, invariant: Callable)` - executed after each invariant, accepts the invariant function that was executed as an argument,
-- `post_invariants(self)` - executed after each set of invariants
+- `post_invariants(self)` - executed after each set of invariants,
-- `post_sequence(self)` - executed after each test sequence
+- `post_sequence(self)` - executed after each test sequence.

 The whole `FuzzTest` lifecycle is visualized in the following diagram: